Sparse Signal Recovery via Generalized Entropy Functions Minimization: Sparsity-Regularization Entropy Functions

-Apart from promoting sparsity in the recovered signal, minimizing the entropy functions $h_p(\vx)$ and $h_p(\vx)$ also encourages the energy of $\vx$ to be concentrated towards a few significant entries.
+The sparsity-promoting property of the various regularizers already encourages the energy of the signal $\|\vx\|_2^2$ to be concentrated in a few significant coefficients.
+Here we can show that minimizing the generalized entropy functions $h_p(\vx)$ and $h_{p,\alpha}(\vx)$ further \emph{promotes} multiple high-energy coefficients while \emph{suppressing} the rest low-energy coefficients within the recovered solution.

-This energy concentration behavior can be best illustrated from an optimization point of view.
-Take the SEF $h_p(\vx)$ for example, we use gradient descent to minimize it and the solution $\vx$ is updated as follows:
+\begin{sef_ene} The energy-promoting property can be best illustrated from an optimization perspective.
+Take the SEF $h_p(\vx)$ for example, should we use the subderivative descent to minimize it, the solution $\vx$ is updated as follows: